swiftlang/swift-evolution/proposals/0143-conditional-conformances.md

 Similar techniques can be used for variants of `Slice`, `LazySequence`, `DefaultIndices`, `Range` and others.
-These refactorings are considered an implementation detail of the existing functionality standard library and should be applied accross the board where applicable.
+These refactorings are considered an implementation detail of the existing functionality standard library and should be applied across the board where applicable.

 ## Source compatibility